 Manifest variables

 By design, most patients with very high chance of and/or evidently diagnosed with different diseases were not tested with TBM confirmation assays (namely ZN Smear, MGIT, and Xpert), unless there were excessive amount of CSF samples.
-However, as confirmation tests’ were all firmly believed to be almost specific Heemskerk et al. (2018), we assumed that patients who had no TBM confirmation tests are all negative.
-Apart from one premature death, we have yet to find any patients left un-tested and un-diagnosed.
+We assumed that patients who had no TBM confirmation tests are all negative, because these tests are assumed to have high specificity (Heemskerk et al. 2018)..

 Predictors

-In the analysis, most missingness were assumed to be Missing At Random (MAR) and imputed within the main model in one step, unless explicitly stated 3.
-Composite predictors such as TB-suggested symptoms and Glasgow Coma Score (GCS) were imputed by corresponding compartments; and potentially correlated variables were grouped and imputed together.
-Due to Stan not supporting Multivariate Logistic Distribution, in favour of methodological consistency, all binary predictors were imputed using (Multivariate) Probit models, which facilitate a (Multivariate) Normal Distribution instead (Albert and Chib 1993).
+In the analysis, most missingness were assumed to be Missing At Random (MAR) and imputed within the main model in one step, unless explicitly stated (Table 3).
+Composite predictors such as TB-suggested symptoms and Glasgow Coma Score (GCS) were imputed by corresponding compartments. all binary predictors were imputed using (Multivariate) Probit models, (Albert and Chib 1993).
 Continuous predictors are imputed using Multivariate Linear Regression.

 As HIV tests were not mandatory in the main study, HIV status itself was also incomplete, but their chance of missingness were mostly dependent on whether or not the patients were to enrol in a TBM study.
 Hence, it is safely to assume that HIV status are also MAR.
-Accordingly, we imputed HIV using probit regression, with Blood Lymphocyte and Blood Neutrophil counts as donors.
+Accordingly, we imputed HIV using probit regression, with Blood Lymphocyte and Blood Neutrophil counts as auxiliary variables.

 Table 3: Rationales and measures to handle missing values